-TCP SYN Flood attacks are the most popular ones amongst the DDOS attacks.
-Here we are going to discuss in detail, the basis of the TCP SYN attack and to stop before it reaches those servers.
+TCP SYN Flood attacks are the most popular ones among DDOS attacks.
+Here we are going to discuss in detail, the basis of the TCP SYN attack and to stop it before it reaches those servers.

-It’s been more than two decades when the first DDOS attack was attempted at the University of Minnesota which knocked it down for two days.
-A lot followed that, including one of the biggest in history of DDOS which was against Github and involved 1.35 TBps attack against the site.
+It’s been more than two decades since the first DDOS attack was attempted at the University of Minnesota which knocked it down for two days.
+A lot followed that, including one of the biggest in the history of DDOS which was against Github and involved a 1.35 TBps attack against the site.

 How the SYN Attack Works